mbalandis/ansible-starter/README.md

 ## Setup

-- Install ansible on your machine. `brew install ansible`, `apt install ansible`, etc. It will install ansible and ansible
+- Install ansible on your machine. `brew install ansible`, `apt install ansible`, etc. It will install `ansible` and `ansible-playbook` commands.
 - SSH Key
   - Option 1 (recommended): Setup ssh key on the server so you could connect securely without inputing password.
   - Option 2: Use username and password.
 Add password in the inventory: `ansible_password = *******` just under `ansible_username` line.
-- Adjust ever so slightly the inventory and maybe the playbook
+- Adjust ever so slightly the inventory and maybe the playbook.
 - ???
 - Profit!